Well-posedness and stability for a class of solutions of semi-linear diffusion equations with rough coefficients: Abstract

 \section{Abstract}

-In this work we study the existence, uniqueness and polynomial stability of the pseudo almost periodic mild solutions of a class of linear and semi-linear parabolic evolution equations on the whole line $\mathbb{R}$ on interpolation spaces.
-We consider the cases where we have polynomial stability of the semigroups of the corresponding linear equations.
-This allows us to prove the boundedness of the solution operator for the linear equations in appropriate interpolation spaces and then we show that this operator preserves the pseudo almost periodic property of functions.
+In this work we study the existence, uniqueness and polynomial stability of the pseudo almost periodic mild solutions of semi-linear diffusion equations with rough coefficients in certain interpolation spaces.
+First, we rewrite the equations in abstract parabolic equation.
+Then, we use the polynomial stability of the semigroups of the corresponding linear equations to prove the boundedness of the solution operator for the linear equations in appropriate interpolation spaces.
+We show that this operator preserves the pseudo almost periodic property of functions.
 We will use the fixed point argument to obtain the existence and stability of the pseudo almost periodic mild solutions for the semi-linear equations.
-The abstract results will be applied to the semi-linear diffusion equations with rough coefficients.
+The abstract results will be applied to the semi-linear diffusion equations with rough coefficients to obtain our desired results.

-{\bf 2010 Mathematics subject classification.}{ Primary 35K91, 46M35, 46B70; Secondary 34K14, 35B15, 35B35.}\\ {\bf Keywords.}{ Linear and semi-linear parabolic equation, Almost periodic function (solution), Pseudo almost periodic function (solution), Interpolation space, Stability.}
+{\bf 2020 Mathematics subject classification.}{ Primary 35K91, 46M35, 46B70; Secondary 34K14, 35B15, 35B35.}\\ {\bf Keywords.}{ Linear and semi-linear parabolic equation, Almost periodic function (solution), Pseudo almost periodic function (solution), Interpolation space, Stability.}